j2labs/brubeck/docs/INSTALLING.md

     servers = [brubeck_serv]

 In short, it says any requests for '/' should be sent to the Brubeck handler.

-To send a message to Brubeck, send down the `ipc://127.0.0.1:9999` socket.
-Responses from Brubeck will be received on `ipc://127.0.0.1:9998`.
+Did you notice that Brubeck is configured to answer /brubeck, but Mongrel2 will send all web requests to Brubeck?
+Try a URL that Brubeck isn't ready for to see how it errors.

 The web server is answer requests on port `6767`.
 It's also logging into a `/log` directory and puts the processes pid in a `/run` directory.